 An image of slices of apple pie on white dessert plates.

-How to make this apple pie recipe from scratch
+How to make Apple Pie from Scratch

 1. Prepare the crust: You might be tempted to just purchase a refrigerated pie crust, but there is nothing like a pie crust made from scratch.
 Be sure to get all my tips and tricks for how to make pie crust.
 I even have a helpful video tutorial showing you how I do it.
 Roll out the bottom crust and use it to line a 9-inch pie plate (affiliate link), reserving the second crust for the top of the pie.